 This includes people with gout, diabetes (both types 1 and 2), and

 If you have never water fasted before, it’s a good idea to spend 3–4 days preparing your body for being without food.

 You can do this by eating smaller portions at each meal or by fasting for part of the day.

 During a water fast, you are not allowed to eat or drink anything besides water.

-The water fast lasts a total of 24 to 72 hours.
+The water fast lasts for 24–72 hours.
 You should not water fast for longer than this without medical supervision because of health risks.

-Some people may feel weak or dizzy during a water fast and may want to avoid operating heavy machinery and driving to avoid causing an accident (8).
+Some people may feel weak or dizzy during a water fast and may want to avoid operating heavy machinery and driving to avoid causing an accident.